MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/federated-identity-for-your-office-365-dev-test-environment.md

 > You cannot configure this dev/test environment with an Azure Trial subscription.

 > [!TIP]
-> Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the One Microsoft Cloud Test Lab Guide stack.
+> Click [here](http://aka.ms/catlgstack) for a visual map to all the articles in the Office 365 Test Lab Guide stack.

 ## Phase 1: Create the simulated enterprise Office 365 dev/test environment with DirSync